geode-sdk/docs/handbook/vol1/chap1_2.md

 A hook **always has the signature [[Note 1]](#notes) as the function being hooked**.
 This means that we couldn't hook `addTwo` with something that takes two strings.
 Likewise, the return type has to be the same; if `addTwo` returns an `int`, so does our hook.

 This is the basic premise of hooking: when the function you're hooking is called, the first thing you do is hop into your own code, and then hop back into the original once you're finished.
-The function that contains your own code is called a **detour**, and the funtion being hooked is called the **original**.
+The function that contains your own code is called a **detour**, and the function being hooked is called the **original**.

 However, the code above is **actually misleading**.
 It would be more accurate to say that hooking does this: